Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Constraints upon transitions rates

 \section{Constraints upon transitions rates}

-In the present section we review some of the constraints that ergodic deterministic energy-conserving microscopic dynamics puts on the statistical mesoscopic description of a finite system which establishes thermal contact between energy reservoirs.
+In the present section we review some of the constraints that ergodic deterministic energy-conserving microscopic dynamics puts on the statistical mesoscopic description of a finite system $\syst$ which establishes thermal contact between energy reservoirs ${\cal B}_a$'s with $a=1,\ldots,A$.

-Indeed, the following situation occurs commonly : the interactions in the whole system allow to define one small part in contact with otherwise independent large parts.
+Indeed, the following situation occurs commonly : the interactions in the whole system allow to define one small part $\syst$ in contact with otherwise independent large parts ${\cal B}_a$'s.
 The large parts, which involve a huge number of degrees of freedom, do not interact directly among each other (this gives a criterion to identify the distinct large parts), but are in contact with the small part, which involves only a few degrees of freedom.
-Moreover each degree of freedom in the small part is directly in contact with at most one large part.
+Moreover each degree of freedom in the small part is directly in contact with at most one large part and can vary only through its interaction with the latter large part.
 This results in a star-shaped interaction pattern.
 It is convenient then to forget about the microscopic description of the large parts, and turn to a statistical description of their interactions with the small part.
 Some general features of the statistical description can be inferred from microscopic ergodicity.